openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This example will chose a VC that has been issued by a university that is a member of the `ukuniversities.ac.uk` federation and that uses the TRAIN terms of use specification for asserting federation memberships.

+## Nested Verifiable Presentations

+Current version of OpenID4VP does not support presentation of a VP nested inside another VP, even though [@!DIF.PresentationExchange] specification theoretically supports this by stating that the nesting of `path_nested` objects "may be any number of levels deep".

+One level of nesting `path_nested` objects is sufficient to describe a VC included inside a VP.

 # Security Considerations {#security_considerations}